Teesri Kasam: Reception

-Teesri Kasam was well received by critics and took the National Film Award for Best Feature Film; however, it proved to be a commercial failure at the box-office.
+Teesri Kasam was well received by critics and won the National Film Award for Best Feature Film; however, it proved to be a commercial failure at the box-office.
 Bhattacharya turned to middle cinema (a meeting of mainstream Bollywood and art house cinema).
 Over the years, the film came to be regarded as a classic.

-Raj Kapoor himself did not liked this film and criticised the Teesri Kasam's director Basu Bhattacharya, in an interview in 1977 with India Today he said, "Basu (Basu Bhattacharya) is a pseudo, and I didn't like the film.
+Raj Kapoor himself did not like this film and criticised the film's director Basu Bhattacharya; in an interview in 1977 with India Today he said, "Basu (Basu Bhattacharya) is a pseudo, and I didn't like the film.
 He was risking somebody else's money.
 What did he have to lose?"

-Both Kapoor and Rehman received acclaim for their performances in the film.
-While critics felt that Raj Kapoor delivered one of the most sensitive performances of his career after Jagte Raho (1956).
+Both Kapoor and Rehman received acclaim for their performances in the film and critics felt that Raj Kapoor delivered one of the most sensitive performances of his career after Jagte Raho (1956).